MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 ## Prerequisites
 1. Copy and save the clone URL from [GitHub](https://github.com/Azure-Samples/microprofile-hello-azure).
-1. Register or log into your [Azure DevOps](https://dev.azure.com) account and create a new [project](/vsts/organizations/projects/create-project).
+1. Register or log into your [Azure DevOps](https://dev.azure.com) organization and create a new [project](/vsts/organizations/projects/create-project).
 1. From your project page, select **Repos** in the left navigation, select **Import**, and use the Git clone URL you saved to **Import a Git repository**.
 1. In the [Azure portal](https://portal.azure.com), create an [Azure Container Registry](https://azure.microsoft.com/services/container-registry).
 1. In the Azure portal, create an Azure Web App for Containers.
 Select **Linux** for the **OS**, and for **Configure container**, select **Quickstart** as the **Image source**.

 ## Create a build pipeline

-The continuous integration build pipeline in Azure Pipelines automatically executes all build tasks each time there's a commit in in the Java EE source app.
+The continuous integration build pipeline in Azure Pipelines automatically executes all build tasks each time there's a commit in the Java EE source app.
 In this example, Azure Pipelines uses Maven to build the Java MicroProfile project.

-1. From your Azure Repos Git repository, select **Azure Pipelines** > **Builds** in the left navigation.
+1. From your Azure Repos Git repository, select **Pipelines** > **Builds** in the left navigation.

    ![Select Builds](media/cicd-microprofile/builds.png)